AIOS-club/aios.bot.flow/docs/flow.md

     1.  replace any `{key}` with the value of `env[key]`.
     2.  check if there's a `responseFormat` config; if there isn't, it would force the LLM to generate JSON when asking.
     3.  ask the LLM with the template replaced with variable values.
-    4.  parse the answer from LLM as a JSON object (or keep it as a raw string, if `responseFormat` is set). store this value in `env[result]`.
+    4.  parse the answer from LLM as a JSON object (or keep it as a raw string, if `responseFormat` is set).
+    5.  if `result` is set, then the whole answer (either JSON or raw string) is stored in the variable it specifies; or else it checks for the `effect` field.
+    6.  perform the effect specified by `effect`
 4.  in the config there would be an `output` option; this option is used to collect result from `env`.